 Skip to main content

-Use cloud function management commands to view, invoke, copy, and delete cloud functions, as well as manage function versions.
+Using SCF management commands, you can view, invoke, copy, and delete SCF functions, and manage function versions.

 View Function List